-A curve is the representation of the evolution performance data (metrics produced from the collection of data) visible via performance graphs.
+A curve is the representation of the evolution of performance data (metrics produced from the collection of data) visible via performance graphs.
 A graph may contain multiple curves.
 It is possible to customize the curves by changing certain settings: curve profile, position of the curves on the graph, legend and additional information (average, total value, etc.).

 Go to the Monitoring > Performances > Curves menu